gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - **Computer Automation**: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.

-- **Question Answering**: HARAYA utilizes Google's advanced Large language model PaLM2 chat-bison foundation model to provide accurate answers to a diverse array of questions and engage in informative discussions.
-This large language model (LLM) is renowned for its outstanding proficiency in language understanding, generation, and conversational skills.
-Specifically fine-tuned for natural multi-turn dialogues, the model proves to be an excellent option for text-based tasks related to code, where interactive back-and-forth conversations are essential.
+- **Question Answering**: HARAYA uses Google AI's PaLM2 LLM, a renowned language model known for its exceptional proficiency in language understanding, generation, and conversational skills.
+Specifically fine-tuned for natural multi-turn dialogues, it excels in providing accurate answers to a diverse range of questions and is ideal for text-based tasks involving coding, advanced reasoning, mathematics, and supports over 100 languages.

-- **Web Data Scraping**: HARAYA has the capability to scrape data from the internet, facilitating automated data extraction and analysis.
+- **Web Data Scraping**: HARAYA has the capability to scrape data from any website in the internet, facilitating automated data extraction and analysis.

 - **Web Search**: HARAYA can perform searches on the internet, providing relevant information and assisting users in finding desired content.